-Figure 4.
-Scanning optical comb pattern for separating 20 and 45μm beads.
+Fig. 4.
+Scanning optical comb pattern for separating 20 and 45μ m beads.

-Trapping of Single Semiconductor Nanowires
+4. Trapping of Single Semiconductor Nanowires

-The force exerted by optical tweezers is proportional to the volume of the particle.
-It reduces rapidly as particle size shrinks towards nanoscale.
-At the same time, the Brownian motion of the particle is stronger for smaller particles.
-Therefore, it requires a larger force to create a stable trap, and an even higher optical power to produce such traps.
 Trapping of semiconductor nanowires have been demonstrated using both holographic optical tweezers [24] and single-trap optical tweezers [25].
-However, it requires a very high optical power density (~ $10^7$ W/cm).
+However, it requires a very high optical power density ($\sim 10^7$ W/cm2).
 It was noted that such high optical power could induce rapid heating and result in vaporization of the nanowire for wavelength shorter than that of the nanowire bandgap [24].
-This is mitigated by spreading the traps along the nanowire using holographic optical tweezers, at the expense of more complicated operation.
+This is mitigated by spreading the traps along the nanowire using holographic optical tweezers, at the expense of more complexity.

-OET (and DEP) relies on electrical gradient force.
-Like optical tweezers, it is also proportional to the volume of the particle.
-Fortunately, the real part of the Clausius-Mossotti (CM) factor that describes the relative polarizability of semiconductor nanowires is 100 to 1000 times larger than that of spherical nanoparticles with the same diameter, thanks the high aspect ratio of the nanowires.
+OET provides a much more effective means for trapping nanowires.
+OET utilizes electrical gradient force.
+Like its optical counterpart, it is proportional to the volume of the particle and the Clausius-Mossotti (CM) factor.
+The magnitude of the CM factor is usually limited to below one.
+Fortunately, for high-aspect-ratio particles such as nanowires, the real part of the CM factor is 100 to 1000 times larger than that of the spherical nanoparticles with the same diameter.
 Therefore, the force exerted on nanowires by OET is significantly larger than that by optical tweezers.

-Figure 5.
+Fig. 5.
 Schematic illustrating OET trapping of nanowires.
 When the ac voltage bias is applied, the nanowires are aligned vertically and trapped at the highest intensity spot.

-Figure 6.
+Fig. 6.
 Snap shots of video clips illustrating OET trapping and assembly of a 3x2 array of Si nanowires with 100 nm diameter.